tuananhphan97vn/RAiO-LongMRC/README.md

 # Train / Test:
 1. Run file bash: run.sh.

-2. Note: All of parameters can be understand easily.
+2. Note: All of parameters can be understood easily.
 The reader should read thoroughly our paper to obtain the best params, and work with Hugging Face code style in advance to run our code.